-Launching a new product is one of the most exciting yet challenging endeavors for any business.
+Launching a new product is one of the most exciting yet challenging endeavors for any business, especially for startups operating with limited resources and high uncertainty.
 Whether you’re a startup or an established company, navigating the New Product Development (NPD) process is essential for turning a creative idea into a market-ready product.
 From initial concept to post-launch evaluation, each stage plays a crucial role in determining the success or failure of your product in the market.

-So, whether you’re in the brainstorming phase or preparing to launch, let’s explore the stages that form the backbone of a successful product development strategy.
+So, whether you’re in the brainstorming phase, validating an idea, or preparing for launch, let’s explore the stages that form the backbone of a successful and modern product development strategy.

 Why is the New Product Development Process important?